 Muslims recite the Takbeer throughout the day of Eid ul Adha, starting from the Fajr prayer until the Eid prayer.
 The Takbeer is as follows: “Allahu Akbar, Allahu Akbar, La ilaha illallah, Allahu Akbar, Allahu Akbar, wa lillahil hamd” (Allah is the Greatest, Allah is the Greatest, there is no deity worthy of worship except Allah, Allah is the Greatest, Allah is the Greatest, and all praise belongs to Him).

-Quran encourages the remembrance of Allah and the declaration of His greatness.
-Allah says in Surah Al-A’raf,
+Quran encourages the remembrance of Allah (SWT) and the declaration of His greatness.
+Allah Almighty says in Surah Al-A’raf,

 Going to the Eid Prayer